NBA on ESPN: Visual presentation

 On March 14, 2010, the graphics were refreshed and used in the NBA on ABC "Sunday Showcase".
 ESPN then used the refreshed graphics for their NBA telecasts the following day.
 Starting with the 2010–11 season, timeout indicators were added to the score banner, adopting the feature from ESPN's college football broadcasts.

 Beginning with the 2011 NBA Playoffs, an updated composition of ESPN's theme "Fast Break" was introduced for the postseason, along with new in-game presentations.
 The score banner and other graphics retained their design, and the original composition of "Fast Break" remained as the theme song for the regular season.

 During the 2013 Western Conference Finals, a new graphics package debuted for ESPN's NBA telecasts.
 The graphics featured 3-dimensional renderings of the team logos, along with the use of specific themes and backgrounds to accompany each of them.
 During the 2015 NBA Finals, the graphics were updated to reflect the new design used in ESPN's NBA Countdown broadcasts.
 However, during 2015-16 NBA season, the graphics were reverted to the previous package used since 2013.
 On May 17, 2016, the graphics, which were first seen during the previous year's championship, were used again for the 2016 Eastern Conference Finals and NBA Finals.

 For the 2016–17 NBA season, ESPN introduced a revamped on-air presentation and branding for its NBA coverage, developed with the creative agency Big Block, as well as a new logo.
 The new design was inspired by "premium" consumer brands, and places a heavier focus on team logos and colors as the basis of its design, as opposed to visual environments and settings.
-When introduced during the pre-season, the new package used a noticeably large scorebar, although it was reduced in size by the start of the regular season; the scoreboard design would change until the 2021–22 season.
+When introduced during the pre-season, the new package used a noticeably large scorebar, although it has since been reduced in size.
+A season later, the logo was tweaked due to change in the NBA's logo.

-For the 2022–23 season, ESPN introduced another major overhaul of its NBA presentation, adopting a new smaller, flat scoreboard (which will follow jersey colors), and new theme music described as being more "contemporary".